 "A proper trial lawyer; he likes a contest in court and is very good on his feet.
 He knows which points to take and which to leave alone"; "A standout senior junior": Chambers and Partners 2020

-Brian McCluggage accepts instructions in complex and high value personal injury and insurance disputes, ranging from £500,000 to £20,000,000 in value.
+Brian McCluggage is the Head of 9SJS Personal Injury Team.
+He accepts instructions in complex and high value personal injury and insurance disputes ranging from £500,000 to £20,000,000 in value.
 Regular solicitors and clients appreciate his detailed but ultimately direct approach.
 Brian believes in a collaborative approach to litigation and works as part of a team to reach an agreed plan with clients for successful resolution of each dispute.
 He is comfortable with technical legal issues, devours large quantities of complex documentation, and is in his element in the courtroom.

 Specialities of practice involve: